Characterizing Idioms: Conventionality and Contingency: Analyses

 \section{Analyses}

-In this section we first present analyses of our two measures individually, showing that they capture the properties they were intended to capture, followed by an exploration of the interaction between the measures.
-Section~\ref{mainevent} evaluates our central predictions, showing results that are inconsistent with a special mechanism theory of idioms (under which a high level of word co-occurrence is packaged together with non-canonical interpretation).
+In this section we present analyses of our two measures individually, showing that they capture the properties they were intended to capture.
+We then investigate the interaction between the measures.
+Section~\ref{mainevent} evaluates our central predictions.

 We predict that the target phrases will score lower on conventionality than the matched phrases, since we expect these phrases to contain words with (often highly) unconventional meanings.
 We further predict that the target phrases will have higher contingency scores than the matched phrases, due to all of the target phrases being expressions that are frequently reused.
 Putting the two measures together, we expect idioms to fall at the intersection of low conventionality and high contingency, but not to show major discontinuities that qualitatively distinguish them from phrases that fall at other areas of intersection.